 This brings us to our question, should you host your email on the same server as your website?
-For most businesses the answer is NO.
+For most businesses, the answer is NO.

 Hosting emails on your web server can eat up as much as half of the resources responsible for loading your web page, resulting in slower performance.
-And since Google measures every millisecond your hosting takes to load a web page on a daily basis, if you’re consistently slow, Google will send your visitors elsewhere.
+Since Google measures every millisecond your hosting takes to load a web page on a daily basis, if you’re consistently slow, Google will send your visitors elsewhere.

-The web server really exists for the sole purpose of loading your website, and it should do it fast.
+A web server really exists for the sole purpose of loading your website, and it should do it fast.
 Anything that gets in its way is, simply put, bad for business.

-Previous Article- Shared, Managed, and E-commerce Hosting
+Previous Article- Shared, Managed, And E-Commerce Hosting

 Look at what a difference a website redesign makes!